Microsoft sales grow on cloud strength, shares dip on heightened valuation

-(Reuters) -Microsoft Corp on Tuesday met analysts’ quarterly sales expectations and beat profit estimates, but its shares fell slightly as investors hoped for an even stronger performance after a year-long rally to a massive market valuation.
+(Reuters) -Microsoft Corp on Tuesday met analysts’ quarterly sales expectations and beat profit estimates, but its shares fell slightly reflecting some skepticism about one-off benefits included in the results and high hopes after a year-long rally.

-The Redmond, Washington company has become one of the world’s most valuable companies, worth close to $2 trillion after its stock jumped 50% over the past year, by entering the booming market for cloud computing.
+By grabbing market share in the booming market for cloud computing and expanding business services such as its Teams collaboration service and LinkedIn social network, the Redmond, Washington company has become one of the world’s most valuable companies, worth close to $2 trillion after a 50% stock runup over the past year.

-Microsoft has remained a household name during the pandemic through its Teams collaboration software.
-Sales have even boomed for its Windows operating system for PCs, which had waned for decades as smartphone have proliferated.

-Microsoft’s Azure cloud service is closing ground on market-share leader Amazon Web Services, and it is doubling down on productivity software used by businesses worldwide.
+Those services were still in demand during the pandemic, with Microsoft’s Azure cloud service closing ground on market-share leader Amazon Web Services and growing 50% in the quarter.
+People working and studying from home bought new PCs and video consoles, spurring Microsoft Windows operating system and video game businesses.

-Revenue and adjusted earnings per share for the third quarter ended March 31 were $41.7 billion and $1.95 per share, above analysts’ estimates of $41.03 billion and $1.78 per share, according to data from Refinitiv.
+Net income for the third quarter ended March 31 jumped 44% on a year ago to $15.5 billion.
+Revenue and adjusted earnings per share were $41.7 billion and $1.95 per share, above analysts’ estimates of $41.03 billion and $1.78 per share, according to data from Refinitiv.

-Shares initially fell as much as 3.2% after the results were released, but they pared losses to 1.7%, at $257.50, after Microsoft executives gave a better-than-expected forecast during a conference call with investors.
+Shares fell 2.5%, paring some deeper losses after executives gave a better-than-expected forecast during a conference call with investors.

 “That is the danger of trading on the kind of valuation Microsoft enjoys, 32.8 times next year’s earnings.
 Disappoint even a little and the market will be unforgiving.”

 Sales for what Microsoft calls its “commercial cloud” - which contains server infrastructure such as Azure along with cloud-based versions of its Office software - was up 33% at $17.7 billion.
-Sales for Dynamics 365, which competes directly with Salesforce.com, rose 45% and the business version of Office 365 added 15% more users.
+Sales for Dynamics 365 customer management, which competes directly with Salesforce.com, rose 45% and the business version of Office 365 added 15% more users.

 “That’s the fourth consecutive quarter of 15% seat growth on a very large base,” Microsoft Chief Financial Officer Amy Hood said of the Office 365 results for commercial customers.